Codetivity-CA/Codetivity/README.md

 ## How to Run

 First, if you don't have git, install it [here](https://git-scm.com/downloads).
-Now, run `git clone https://github.com/abhathal/Codetivity.git` in your terminal, and then change your directory to `Codetivity/`.
+Now, open your terminal and in a directory of your choice run `git clone https://github.com/abhathal/Codetivity.git`, then change your directory to `Codetivity/`.

 #### Next, make sure you have the dependencies installed:
 1. Check if you have NodeJS and npm installed by running `npm --version` in your terminal/command line.